- Dates: June 1, 2022 - May 31, 2023

 - Open to: Postdoctoral researchers (one position)

-- Advisory Committee: Richard P. Martin (Stanford/CHS), Paschalis Kitromilides (Academy of Athens/National and Kapodistrian University of Athens), Nicolas Prevelakis (Harvard/CHS)
+- Academic Committee: Johanna Hanink (Brown University), Paschalis Kitromilides (Academy of Athens/National and Kapodistrian University of Athens), and Nicolas Prevelakis (Harvard/CHS)

 Provisions for the fellow